ritvaj/b2b-saas-user-activation-analysis/README.md

 This project analyzes **new-user onboarding and activation behavior** using GA4 event data in BigQuery.
 The goal is to understand **where and why users fail to activate**, and to translate those findings into **testable product recommendations**.

-The analysis focuses on **behavioral hesitation**, not surface-level funnel loss.

 ---